mbabynames search ✿

-Cassius is a two-syllable name of English origin, meaning "noble and strong".
+from the Latin, meaning "hollow, vain".
+Cassius is a two-syllable name of Latin origin, meaning "hollow, vain".
 It finishes with a hissing -us sound, which shapes how middle names connect to it phonetically.

 2